shariq1989/cookbook/content/recipe/chicken_karahi.md

 ### ABOUT THE MEAL

-Enjoy this simple Chicken Karahi or chicken Kadai recipe.
+Karahi is a Pakistani dish that gets its name from the wok-like pan it is made in.
+The traditional karahi was cooked over an open flame, low and slow, but the true beauty of a good karahi is in its rich tomato base and fragrant toppings like cilantro, ginger, and green chilis.
+There are so many variations of karahi, so I hope you enjoy this quick and simple chicken karahi or chicken kadai recipe our family loves.

 #### What main ingredients do I need for this meal?

-* Chicken: I use bone-in chicken legs and thighs.
-If you prefer boneless chicken Karahi, use chicken thighs.
+* Chicken: I use bone-in chicken legs and thighs most often using this recipe.
+If you prefer boneless chicken karahi, use chicken thighs.
 Be sure to adjust the cooking time accordingly; the safe temperature for the chicken is 160 degrees.

-* Tomatoes
+* Tomatoes: Tomatoes are the base for the rich, flavorful gravy.
+I use Roma tomatoes because they tend to have less moisture.

-* Onions
+* Onions: Onions are not traditionally included in karahi, but I prefer the result with onion added.

 * Ginger and Garlic